ChromexUnderscore/OriginsTweaks/CODE_OF_CONDUCT.md

 ## DO NOT

-+ Reupload this Datapack and its contents in the Origins Discord or on GitHub and act like its your work without altering the Code.
++ Reupload this Datapack and its contents in the Origins Discord, or your own Discord Community or on GitHub and act like its your work without altering the Code.